 LD 1549, LWVME testimony: An Act Concerning Voter Registration.
 Ref.
-PAGE 13.
+PAGE 15.

-LD 1822, LWVME testimony: An Act to Implement the Recommendations of the Right to Know Advisory Committee.
-Ref.
-PAGE 32.
+LD 1822, LWVME testimony: An Act to Implement the Recommendations of the Right

 LD 205, LWVME testimony: An Act to Repeal the Maine Clean Election Act.

 LD 679, LWVME testimony: An Act to Allow a Court to Award Attorney's Fees in